 Peru is not the only Latin American country where women’s movements have sprouted across the region.
 In 2015, a collective of Argentinian female artists, journalists and academics launched Ni Una Menos, a campaign against gender-based violence that quickly spread through the region, including in Peru.
 In fact, Yo Aborte’s popularity surged after the start of Ni Una Menos — Yo Aborte now has 25,000 followers on Facebook, more than any other country chapter.

-But even by Latin American standards of gender violence, Peru has long stood out as among the most unsafe countries for women — often with the government facing charges of complicity in crimes.
+But even by Latin American standards of gender violence, Peru has long stood out for being among the most unsafe countries for women — often with the government facing charges of complicity in crimes.
 Experts estimate there are tens of thousands of pregnancies from rape annually, and an international poll by the Thomson Reuters Foundation recently placed Lima, the capital, as the most oppressive megacity for women in Latin America, ranking it fifth worldwide.
 Just days before the Lima rape was caught on camera, another video of a man dragging his 22-year-old girlfriend through the streets in an affluent Lima neighborhood went viral — showing abuse isn’t restricted to rural or economically disadvantaged women.

 The response of Peru’s women, though, has been anything but usual.
 In response to the incidents of violence and rape in October that were caught on camera, #PeruPaisDeVioladores (“Peru, country of rapists”) went viral on social media platforms.
 Days later, beauty pageant contestants lined up on a stage in Lima for the Miss Peru contest.
 Then, one by one, they all stepped forward, and instead of reciting their body measurements, they recounted official gender-violence figures in the country.
 “I represent the Lima region, and my measurements are 2,202 cases of feminicide reported in the last nine years in my country,” said Camila Canicoba, a contestant, starting the spate of declarations from the women on stage, drawing uninterrupted applause from the audience.